elastest/elastest-data-manager/README.md

 	curl -v -X POST http://localhost:39999/api/v1/paths//hdfs/LICENSE/delete

 ### Elasticsearch
-Elasticsearch is listening at localhost:9200 (if you want to access it with your own client interface).
+Elasticsearch is listening at localhost:9200 if you want to access it with your own client interface.
+For example you can install the Sense Chrome plugin https://chrome.google.com/webstore/detail/sense-beta/lhjgkmllcaadmopgmanpapmpjgmfcfig?hl=en).

 You can also connect to it and run queries through the provided Cerebro Web Interface.
-Cerebro can connect to Elasticsearch using hostname elasticsearch and port 9200
+In order to connect to Elasticsearch from Cerebro use hostname: elasticsearch and port: 9200

 ### MySQL
 MySQL Server is listening at localhost:3306.